Six operations formalism for generalized operads: Introduction.

 \begin{nonumbertheoremA} Let $f\colon \mathbb{F}_1\to\mathbb{F}_2$ be a (nice) morphism of (nice) Feynman categories.
 Then: \begin{enumerate} \item The standard adjunction $f_\ast \colon \mathbb{F}_1$-$\op{O}ps \leftrightarrows \mathbb{F}_2$-$\op{O}ps \colon f^\ast$ extends to a six operations formalism from $\mathbb{F}_1\text{-}\op{O}ps$ to $\mathbb{F}_2\text{-}\op{O}ps$. \item The six-operations formalism of (1) passes to the homotopy categories.
 Moreover, it extends to an effective six-operations formalism from $Ho(\mathbb{F}_1\text{-}\op{O}ps)$ to $Ho(\mathbb{F}_2\text{-}\op{O}ps)$ with dualizing object $D(I_2)$. \end{enumerate}

 \end{nonumbertheoremA}

 The appearance of the word ``nice'' in the theorem indicates, of course, that some conditions are required for the theorem to hold.
-For the first statement, these conditions are spelled out in Definition $\ref{admisdef}$.
-For the second statement, we must restrict our attention to a context in-which $D$ is suitably defined.
+For the first statement, these conditions are spelled out in Definition $\ref{admisdef}$ and are comprised of two technical requirements about factorization of morphisms in the image of $f$, along with the requirement that $f$ is faithful as a functor.
+For the second statement, we further restrict our attention to a context in-which $D$ is suitably defined.
 This context, given in \cite{KW}, is provided by so-called cubical Feynman categories, a notion we recall in Appendix $\ref{FCA}$.
-But we emphasize that the theorem applies to the expected examples as we explain below in Section $\ref{examples}$.
+While it may be possible to weaken these requirements (discussed in section $\ref{discussion}$ below), we emphasize that the theorem applies to the expected examples as we explain below in Section $\ref{examples}$.

 Let us emphasize right from the beginning that the proof of Theorem A is not simply an exercise in existence of adjoints in symmetric monoidal categories.
 Indeed, our construction of the push-forward $f_!$ depends crucially on the axiomatics of a Feynman category and uses the groupoid of vertices $\mathbb{V}\subset\mathbb{F}$ in an essential way.
 This should not be surprising in light of statement (2) of the theorem which indicates compatibility between our constructions and the Feynman transform.
 However, after constructing $f_!$ we can reduce the existence of its left adjoint $f^!$ to an ambidexterity result at the level of the groupoid of vertices (Lemma $\ref{amblem}$).
 After constructing the adjunction $(f^!,f_!)$, the main technical requirement is then to verify the projection formula (Proposition $\ref{projformula}$).